ecribbie/USRA_2022/YGOB/README.md

 __Gordon et al. (2011)__

--similarities as "Anc_#.### ----" or "-----" or "trna Type:..." or nothing.
+  - similarities as "Anc_#.### ----" or "-----" or "trna Type:..." or nothing.
 Extra text sometimes added at end, ---- is a gene in Saccharomyces cerevisiae

 __Scannel et al. (2011)__

--similarities as "--- (REAL or REPEAT)" where --- is a gene in Saccharomyces cerevisiae
+  - similarities as "--- (REAL or REPEAT)" where --- is a gene in Saccharomyces cerevisiae

 __Scannel et al. (2007)__

--similarites as "[### nt, ### aa]"
+  - similarites as "[### nt, ### aa]"

 __Dujon et al. (2004)__

--Review again more complicated and differing methods through same species
+  - Review again more complicated and differing methods through same species

 __Goffeau et al. (s. cer.)__

--no similarities relevant just descriptions it is s.cer. which most compare to.
+  - no similarities relevant just descriptions it is s.cer. which most compare to.
 See table with Ancestor (Anc) for matches

 __Souciet et al. (2009)__

--similarities as "similarity level "uniprot|--- Saccharomyces cerevisiae @@@ " description of other info" --- is uniprot code and @@@ is a gene in Saccharomyces cerevisiae
+  - similarities as "similarity level "uniprot|--- Saccharomyces cerevisiae @@@ " description of other info" --- is uniprot code and @@@ is a gene in Saccharomyces cerevisiae

 __Dietrich et al. (2004)__

--"(Non-)Syntenic homolog of Saccharomyces cerevisiae --- " or one case of "No homolog in Saccharomyces cerevisiae, similar   to Kluyveromyces lactis @@@ "  --- Saccharomyces cerivisiae gene and @@@ is Kluyveromyces lactis gene
+  - "(Non-)Syntenic homolog of Saccharomyces cerevisiae --- " or one case of "No homolog in Saccharomyces cerevisiae, similar   to Kluyveromyces lactis @@@ "  --- Saccharomyces cerivisiae gene and @@@ is Kluyveromyces lactis gene

 __Wendland et al. (2011)__

--"similar to Saccharomyces cerevisiae --- " or "similar to Ashbya gossypii @@@ " --- is a gene of Saccharomyces cerevisiae  @@@ is a gene of Ashbya gossypii
+  - "similar to Saccharomyces cerevisiae --- " or "similar to Ashbya gossypii @@@ " --- is a gene of Saccharomyces cerevisiae  @@@ is a gene of Ashbya gossypii

 __Kells et al. (2004)__

--"--- extra description) where --- is a gene of Saccharomyces cerevisiae
+  - "--- extra description) where --- is a gene of Saccharomyces cerevisiae